ubiratansoares/uol-challenge/README.md

 # UOL Challenge

-> This is a practical project for a Software Engineer position at UOL.
+> This is a practical project for a Software Engineer position.
 > Please check details below.

 ## Why